italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - URL string representing the PID/(Q)EAA Issuer unique identifier.
+      - [NSD].URL string representing the PID/(Q)EAA Issuer unique identifier.
       - `[RFC7519, Section 4.1.1] <https://www.iana.org/go/rfc7519>`_.
     * - **sub**
-      - Thumbprint of the JWK in the ``cnf`` parameter.
+      - [NSD].Thumbprint of the JWK in the ``cnf`` parameter.
       - `[RFC7519, Section 4.1.2] <https://www.iana.org/go/rfc7519>`_.
     * - **jti**
-      - Unique Token ID identifier of this JWT.
+      - [NSD].Unique Token ID identifier of this JWT.
 It SHOULD be a String in *uuid4* format.
       - `[RFC7519, Section 4.1.7] <https://www.iana.org/go/rfc7519>`_.
     * - **iat**
-      - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.
+      - [SD].UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.
       - `[RFC7519, Section 4.1.6] <https://www.iana.org/go/rfc7519>`_.
     * - **exp**
-      - UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated in :rfc:`7519`.
+      - [NSD].UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated in :rfc:`7519`.
       - `[RFC7519, Section 4.1.4] <https://www.iana.org/go/rfc7519>`_.
     * - **status**
-      - HTTPS URL where the credential validity status is available.
+      - [NSD].HTTPS URL where the credential validity status is available.
       - `[SD-JWT-VC.
 Section 4.2.2.2] <https://vcstuff.github.io/draft-terbu-sd-jwt-vc/draft-terbu-sd-jwt-vc.html#section-4.2.2.2>`_.
     * - **cnf**
-      - JSON object containing the proof-of-possession key materials.
+      - [NSD].JSON object containing the proof-of-possession key materials.
 By including a **cnf** (confirmation) claim in a JWT, the issuer of the JWT declares that the Holder is in control of the private key related to the public one defined in the **cnf** parameter.
 The recipient MUST cryptographically verify that the Holder is in control of that key.
       - `[RFC7800, Section 3.1] <https://www.iana.org/go/rfc7800>`_.
     * - **vct**
-      - Credential type as a string, MUST be set in accordance to the type obtained from the PID/(Q)EAA Issuer metadata.
+      - [NSD].Credential type as a string, MUST be set in accordance to the type obtained from the PID/(Q)EAA Issuer metadata.
 For example, in the case of the PID, it MUST be set to ``PersonIdentificationData``.
       - `[draft-terbu-sd-jwt-vc-latest.
 Section Type Claim] <https://drafts.oauth.net/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.html#type-claim>`__.
     * - **verified_claims**
-      - JSON object containing the following sub-elements:
+      - [NSD].JSON object containing the following sub-elements:

             -   **verification**;
             -   **claims**.